DomainDrivenArchitecture/dda/architecture/K8s.md

 * Kubeconfig file that can be used on Dashboard login view.

 ##### How can we inject users for dashboard?
 * one possibility is to create a new ServiceAccount, make the appropriate RoleBinding.
-A Bearer token is automatically created and can be used to login
+A Bearer token is automatically created and can be used to login.

-##### How can we deactivate default access to the dashboard?
-* "Using Skip option will make Dashboard use privileges of Service Account used by Dashboard"
-* Dashboard has no RoleBinding in microk8s, because all API calls are allowed by default
-* After activating RBAC we need to make appropriate RoleBinding for the ServiceAccount -> just enough Permissions to be able to show the login screen and no more than that

 ### How can we hand over certs ?
 Inputs for Certs can be the letsencrypt controller pod or the static configured certs.
 How the app-ingress can use such a cert?